-With Gregory helping to pull the chain through, they hauled the gangway vertically up to the mouth of the cargo hatch, out onto the deck, and got it lashed into place connecting the higher deck of the Prospect to the low, wet deck of the Gnat.
+With Gregory helping to pull the chain through, they hauled the gangway vertically up to the mouth of the cargo hatch and out onto the deck, and got it lashed into place connecting the higher deck of the Prospect to the low, wet deck of the Gnat.

 Chips waved Owen over.
 “Thanks for doing that fuckin’ gangway.
 It’ll be a lot easier getting back to the Prospect.”
 She grinned her rarely-seen, wide-mouthed, slightly gapped-tooth grin at Owen.
 “Alright, look here, this is the plan Shakes and I got worked out, and ya should be glad Shakes is doing it.
 It’s going to be a fuckin’ nightmare if it works, and like a fuckin’ wet, squirtin’, languish in the head if it don’t.”
 She pointed to the top of the sail.
-“We fuckin’ lucked out though, Shakes here built the sail fat enough across the beam that we can make the welds fuckin’ flat.
-Ya just need a piece of steel cylinder of the right diameter, cut it even, then weld it around the hatch opening.
+“We fuckin’ lucked out ,though.
+Shakes here built the sail fat enough across the beam that we can make the welds fuckin’ flat.
+Ya just need a piece of steel cylinder of the right diameter.
+Cut it even, then weld it around the hatch opening.
 And then weld those spare male docking clamps we got onto the sides of the cylinder.”

 “How am I going to get a cylinder the right diameter?”

-“Worst fuckin’ case you have to weld it together out of over-lapping curved pieces.
+“Worst fuckin’ case, you have to weld it together out of overlapping curved pieces.
 But I think I might have a hunk of steel tube in the scrap pile left over from repairs to the mating collar on the Prospect a while back.
-In that case we might—if you’re a fuckin’ lucky sonof-uh-ho-ar — have something exactly the right fucking diameter already.”
+In that case we might—if you’re a fuckin’ lucky son-of-uh-ho-ar—have something exactly the right fucking diameter already.”

 Owen nodded.
 “And how’re the docking clamps going to be activated?
 They’re electro-magnetic, right?”

-“Yeah,” said Shakes, “we’ll need to drill some through-hull fittings.
-That sucks, but it shouldn’t be too hard to make them water-tight to 30 meters, which is what I usually call the depth limit of the Gnat.
-And if they do happen to leak… well, they’ll be pretty small leaks.
+“Yeah,” said Shakes.
+“We’ll need to drill some through-hull fittings.
+That sucks, but it shouldn’t be too hard to make them watertight to thirty meters, which is what I usually call the depth limit of the Gnat.
+And if they do happen to leak . . . well, they’ll be pretty small leaks.
 A boat that don’t leak isn’t a boat, it’s like, a fuckin’ airplane, or something.”

-“Since we’re going to be dragging the Gnat along by the mating collar,” Owen said, “Seems like we should also weld some supports on the outside of the collar, down the sail, and directly to the structural elements of the hull.
+“Since we’re going to be dragging the Gnat along by the mating collar,” Owen said, “seems like we should also weld some supports on the outside of the collar, down the sail, and directly to the structural elements of the hull.
 It’ll be ugly as fuck, but less likely to leave the Gnat ripped away from the collar.”

 “Ugly-as-fuck is my other name,” said Shakes.

-“Listen to the kid, Capt Shakes.
+“Listen to the kid, Capt’ Shakes.
 He’s gettin’ a fuckin’ touch for this stuff,” said Chips.

 “Hey, offer all the advice you want, but I’m the one who puts the fuckin’ torch to my boat, got it?”